maailma/kansa/README-Linux.md

 ```

-### Set up the environment in a VirtualBox machine
+### Set up the environment for the VirtualBox Docker Machine
 Get the base code from github:
 ```
 $ git clone git@github.com:worldcon75/api.git